kornelorawczak/Stock-Market-Simulator/README.md

 -Open this project inside qt creator editor

+-Paste your own cryptocompare api key in 'data.h' file in the designated spot

 -Get into 'Projects' tab on the left-hand side, select QT 6.6.3 and press 'configure project' button on the bottom

 -Press green 'Build' button in the left bottom corner of your screen